loribonna/CLER/README.md

-# On the Effectiveness of Equivariance Regularization for Robust Online Continual Learning
+# On the Effectiveness of Equivariance Regularization for Online Continual Learning

 **Built on top of Mammoth - An Extendible (General) Continual Learning Framework for Pytorch**